5000, Clinical Guidelines

 These services must be medically necessary.
 They are technical laboratory and radiological services ordered and provided by, or under the direction of, a physician in an office or a facility other than a hospital inpatient setting.

-Contractors are strongly encouraged to visit the U.S. Preventive Services Task Force website for additional guidance on preventive services.
+Grantees are strongly encouraged to visit the U.S. Preventive Services Task Force website for more guidance on preventive services.

-Providers may deliver services via telehealth and telemedicine medical services, if appropriate.
+Providers may provide services by telemedicine, if appropriate.

-Providers who offer telehealth and telemedicine medical services must have written policies and procedures for doing so that include the following:
+Providers who provide telemedicine services must follow all rules of the Texas Occupations Code, Chapter 111 and must have written policies and procedures for doing so including:

 Client Health Records and Documentation of Encounters

-Providers must ensure that a patient health record is established for every person who receives clinical services.
+Providers must ensure a patient health record is established for every person who receives clinical services.
+It must meet the requirements of the TAC Title 22, Part 9, Chapter 165, Rule 165.1.

 • Complete, legible and accurate documentation of all client encounters, including those by phone, email or text message.

-• Written in ink without erasures or deletions, or documented in the electronic medical record (EMR) or electronic health record (EHR).
+• Written in ink without erasures or deletions and documented in the electronic medical record (EMR) or electronic health record (EHR).

 • Electronic signatures are allowable to document the encounter, provider review of care or both.